 Submitted comments to the DEIS expressed concern about impacts on traffic and pedestrian safety on Old Boston Post Road if Cooper Avenue were to provide two-way access to the Project.
 Subsequent to the DEIS preparation, it was determined that Cooper Avenue would be used as an emergency-only access point.
-As such, the Project would have virtually no impact on Cooper Avenue or Old Boston Post Road.
+As such, the Project would have virtually no impact on Cooper Avenue or Old Boston Post Road except during a flood event as discussed in Section III.3.G.
 Furthermore, the existing access to the golf course maintenance area from Cooper Avenue would be eliminated, thereby removing maintenance traffic from Cooper Avenue.
 Appendix V in the FEIS includes revised intersection analyses for the US Route 1 intersection with Old Boston Post Road and Richbell Avenue, which indicate that with Cooper Avenue as an emergency-only access, the intersection would operate at level of service "C" or better during the peak hours and the Proposed Action would increase peak hour delays for the intersection by an imperceptible 0.2 seconds or less.
 Therefore, the DEIS findings remain unchanged.